zammad/zammad-admin-documentation/manage-groups.rst

-..
-Hint:: If the *Group* field does not appear in the ticket view, ensure that:
+.. hint:: If the *Group* field does not appear in the ticket view, ensure that:

    * you have created more than one group
    * the current user has "change" permissions to more than one group